Law of Japan: Contracts

 Japanese contract law is based mostly on the Civil Code, which defines the rights and obligations of the parties in general and in certain types of contracts, and the Commercial Code for certain commercial transactions.
 The Commercial Code is considered a specialized law, meaning it take precedence over the Civil Code if both laws apply.
 Contracts, along with wills, gifts and other acts with legal consequences, are considered juridical acts; and are governed by the Civil Code when the Commercial Code and commercial custom do not apply.

 A contract requires the coinciding of the minds, with an offer and an acceptance.
 Parties must act in good faith when negotiating a contract and may need to disclose information before contracting in some situations.
 Consideration is not required and gifts are also considered contracts.
 Certain types of contract, such as suretyships or the purchase of farm land may require certain formalities, such as a written contract or administrative approval.

-The Civil Code lists 13 types of typical contracts, including: gift, sale, exchange, loan for consumption, loan for use, lease, employment, hire of services, mandate, deposit (consignment), partnership, life annuity, and settlement (transactio).
+The Civil Code lists 13 nominate contracts, including: gift, sale, exchange, loan for consumption (mutuum), loan for use (commodatum), lease, employment, hire of services, mandate, deposit (consignment), partnership, life annuity, and settlement (transactio).
 The Commercial Code also includes typical commercial contracts, such as: sale, articles of incorporation, carriage of goods, warehousing, and insurance.
 Commercial contracts between Japanese companies are often brief, with parties preferring to leave certain possibilities open and negotiate for a mutually acceptable response instead of setting out detailed terms in writing.
 Courts sometimes prevent the termination or non-renewal of contracts when there is a strong reliance interest at stake, citing the duty to act in good faith.

 Contracts are sometimes void because they go against public order or good morals (contra bonos mores), or because a party lacked good faith and fair dealing.
 Examples include gambling contracts, contracts that limited a person's right to withdraw from a union, and contracts that violate consumer protection laws.
 Contracts in areas such as leases, employment and consumer transactions are subject to additional regulation by law.

-Contractual consent can sometimes be vitiated by vitiating factors (German: Willensmangel), such as duress, fraud, mistake, or jokes.
+Contractual consent can sometimes be defective due to vitiating factors (German: Willensmangel), such as duress, fraud, mistake, or jests.
 In such cases, the law contains rules that balance the interests of the obligor, the obligee, and third parties, based partially on their states of mind and whether they acted in good faith.
-Some contracts are voidable, meaning that they are valid until an entitled person rescinds the contract.
+Some contracts are voidable, meaning that they are valid until a contracting party rescinds the contract.